Estate Administration Pricing Options

 - Making final distributions once matters are complete.

-Our hourly rate charge option is calculated on a time spent basis at £220 plus VAT per hour plus a value element amounting to 0.5% of the gross value of the estate.
-Where we act as Executors the value elements will increase by 0.5%
+We undertake estate administration work on an hourly rate basis.
+Our hourly rate charge option is calculated on a time spent basis at £250 plus VAT per hour and we may also charge a value element amounting to 0.5% of the gross value of the estate when considering the assets of the estate, if the estate is more complex or protracted.
+Where we act as Executors the value element charged will be 1% to reflect the above, together with the additional risk to our firm in acting as executors. will increase by 0.5%

 In order to give an idea on prices we have set out below three typical estates as an example.

-In considering the fixed fee price comparison, it should be noted that the estimated hourly rate charges below are for simple estates with:
+In considering the fixed fee price comparison, it should be noted that the estimated hourly rate charges below are for simple estates and where a value element has not been charged:

-An estate of £90,000 value including a residential property of £70,000 and other assets of £20,000 made up of less than 5 bank accounts and no share holdings.
-There is a valid Will with no more than a couple of specific gifts and the remainder of the estate is divided between no more than 5 beneficiaries.
+An estate of £90,000 value including a residential property of £70,000 and other assets of £20,000 made up of less than 2 bank accounts and no share holdings.
+There is a valid Will with no more than a couple of specific gifts and the remainder of the estate is divided between no more 3 beneficiaries.

 An estate of £200,000 value including a residential property of £150,000 and other assets of £50,000 made up of various bank accounts and share holdings.
 There is a valid Will with no more than 5 specific gifts and the remainder of the estate is divided between no more than 5 beneficiaries.

-An estate of £650,000 value including a residential property of £350,000 with contents to be disposed of, up to 10 bank accounts, up to 10 shareholdings or investments, lifetime gifts not exceeding £50,000, no reportable interest in a trust and no assets outside of the UK.
+An estate of £650,000 value including a residential property of £350,000 with contents to be disposed of, bank accounts, shareholdings and investments, lifetime gifts not exceeding £50,000, no reportable interest in a trust and no assets outside of the UK.
 There is a valid Will with no more than 3 specific gifts and the remainder of the estate is divided between no more than 5 beneficiaries.

 In both probate services there are a number of additional amounts payable to third parties (disbursements) that are in addition to our fees:

-- Fees payable to the Probate Registry currently £155 for the Grant of Probate and an extra £0.50 for each sealed office copy of the Grant.
-So if ten sealed office copies of the Grant are required the fee would be £160;
+- Fees payable to the Probate Registry currently £173 for the Grant of Probate and an extra £1.50 for each sealed office copy of the Grant.
+(These are both VAT free)

 - Valuation fees payable to a surveyor for a valuation of the property typically in the region of £250 to £500 plus VAT but dependent on the nature and value of the property;